Ellis-Shackelford House

 The Ellis-Shackelford House, also known during its history as the Dr. Ellis House and the Central Arizona Museum, is located at 1242 N. Central Ave. in Phoenix, Arizona.

 The house is in the Central Avenue Corridor's Billionaire's Row.
 It is listed on the National Register of Historic Places and is one of the remaining unaltered North Central Avenue mansions.

-Built in 1917, the Dr. Ellis House is located at 1242 N. Central Ave.
-(NRHP).

 The living room of the Ellis-Shackelford House.
 The house was built in 1917 and is located in 1242 N. Central Ave.
 On November 30, 1983, the house was listed in the National Register of Historic Places, ref.: #83003475.